Sherlock2019/Real-Smart-Apps-Rust/README.md

 Author Dzoan Tran Nguyen
 status : poc

+Top Down approach...

 the Why : to adress the very long an painfull and costly real estate transaction process >

 What this is a POC for a project of an Real estate Market Apps  using   Smart contract in RUST  on blockchain network like Eth polkadot or else
+Advantages of using smart contracts:

+Immutable Logic: Ensures that the rules of the real estate transaction cannot be altered once deployed, providing trust and transparency.
+Decentralization: Removes the need for a central authority, reducing the potential for fraud and lowering transaction costs.
+Automated Settlement: Automates the escrow and settlement process, reducing the time and complexity of real estate transactions.

+Components:

+The frontend communicates with the smart contract directly to handle blockchain transactions.
+The frontend also talks to the backend to retrieve or send off-chain data.
+The backend manages the database, ensuring data integrity and availability.
+The smart contract can trigger events that the backend listens to, allowing synchronization between on-chain and off-chain states.

+Justification for the Architecture
+Security: The separation of concerns allows for a more secure system.
+The blockchain handles transaction security, while the backend can focus on securing user data and business logic.
+Performance: By offloading non-transactional operations to traditional web technologies, the dApp can provide a high-performance user experience.
+Scalability: This architecture allows for scaling parts of the application independently.
+For example, the database can be scaled separately from the smart contract.
+Cost Efficiency: Storing data off-chain is cheaper and can be managed more effectively than on-chain storage, which can be expensive and limited.
+User Experience: Users get a responsive and familiar web interface, abstracting away the complexity of blockchain interactions.

+In summary, this architecture leverages the strengths of both decentralized and traditional web technologies to create a robust, secure, and user-friendly real estate dApp.

 This is a simplified example and does not include all the necessary code and configurations.
 You would need to handle authentication, transaction signing, error handling, and state management for a production-ready dApp.
 Additionally, the actual implementation details can vary significantly depending on the blockchain platform and its SDKs.